Advancing Drought Early Warning through Interdisciplinary Research

 MAPP Drought Task Force

 The goal of the interagency Drought Task Force is to achieve significant advances in understanding and in the ability to monitor and predict drought over North America.
-The NOAA Climate Program Office's Modeling, Analysis, Predictions, and Projections (MAPP) Program organizes the Drought Task Force to coordinate the activities of researchers supported through MAPP/NIDIS funding competitions.
+To help organize and maximize the output from MAPP drought research projects, the MAPP program, in partnership with NIDIS, organizes a Drought Task Force to coordinate the activities of researchers supported through each grant competition, and create an active community of practice around drought research and development in the United States.
+Learn more about previous Drought Task Forces: Drought Task Force I, Drought Task Force II, and Drought Task Force III.